crossbario/autobahn-python/DEVELOPERS.md

 make publish
 ```

-> The docs are published to the Autobahn Web site, which is hosted on a AWS S3 bucket is owned by Tavendo, and hence the publish can only be done by Tavendo.

 ### WebSocket Test Reports

 [AutobahnTestsuite](http://crossbar.io/autobahn#testsuite) provides a fully automated test suite to verify client and server implementations of the WebSocket Protocol for specification conformance and implementation robustness.